UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 #### Component 4: Model Extraction

-The last component of the COSMOS system is responsible for ingesting the HTML documents produced by Component 3 and aims to organize and store the text, table, figure, and equation information for each PDF into a unified data model that can be used by our Fonduer Knowledge Based Construction (KBC) engine [[11,12]](#ref11).
+The last component of the COSMOS system is responsible for ingesting the HTML documents produced by Component 3 and aims to organize and store the text, table, figure, and equation information for each PDF into a unified data model that can be used by our Fonduer Knowledge Base Construction (KBC) engine [[11,12]](#ref11).
 For our task we have extended the initial Fonduer data model to accommodate equations.
 An overview is shown in Figure 8.

 <p align ="center"><img src="images/data_model.png" alt="data model" width="600"/></p>
 <p align ="center"><b>Figure 8: The schema of the extended Fonduer model used to represent PDFs containing text, tables, figures, and equations.</b></p>